iot-crazy/RickAndMorty2025/README.md

 # Limitations & Future Improvements

-## Server mode only
-At the time of writing, the Blazor app is only available in "server rendering mode".
-This is due to the access required for the data importer which I prefer not to expose via the API.
-Instead, I am investigating other more secure options.

 ## Clashing character IDs & loss of data
 Because we add characters directly in our own database, it is possible that later additional records from the API could clash if they use the same ID.
-However, the synchronise process here cleans the database before getting data, which will result in manuallay aded records being lost.
+However, the synchronise process here cleans the database before getting data, which will result in manually aded records being lost.
 For the purpose of this exercise I have set the ID as the max ID + 1, this is not ideal for many reasons, we can discuss in interview.

 ## Improved form validation